olliesharp5/green-thumb/README.md

 * The icons used accross the site were taken from Font Awesome
 * Credit provided for background images: https://www.pexels.com/
 * Credit for product images and details
-* Credit for stripe integration taken from Stripe web documentation and the Boutique-Ado walkthrough project from Code Institute
-* Integration of webhook handlers for the stripe integration credited from the Boutique-Ado walkthrough project from Code Institute
 *